 Zulayqha Zulkifli, 25, Social Work Associate

 As a social work associate, Zulayqha regularly meets people who face multiple challenges in their daily lives.
-It’s easy for her to empathise with most of them, because she has already walked a mile in their shoes.
+And it’s easy for her to empathise with most of them because she has already walked a mile in their shoes.
 This CLEO Change Maker used to struggle with homelessness.

 When she was 16, her parents divorced and sold the marital flat.
 Zulayqha and two of her three siblings followed their mother and moved in with relatives, but it wasn’t long before tensions arose.